Aubrey de Sélincourt: Life

 De Sélincourt was the son of the businessman Martin de Sélincourt, owner of the Swan & Edgar store in London.
 His uncle, Henry Fiennes Speed, was the author of Cruises in Small Yachts and Big Canoes (1883).
 Aubrey was educated at the Dragon School, Oxford, and at Rugby School, from where in 1913 he won an open classical scholarship to University College, Oxford.

 Following the outbreak of the First World War, he abandoned his studies to join the army.
 He was gazetted to the 7th Battalion of the North Staffordshire Regiment on 29 August 1914, and served in Gallipoli, where he was involved in the Battle of Sari Bair in August 1915.
 He subsequently requested transfer to the Royal Flying Corps and returned to Britain for pilot training: he was awarded his "wings" early in 1917 and joined 25 Squadron on 11 April.
 On 28 May 1917 he was shot down near Douai, while flying an FE2d, by Werner Voss, becoming the latter's 31st victory.
-He remained a prisoner for the rest of the war, much of the time at Holzminden prisoner-of-war camp.
+He remained a prisoner for the rest of the war, for much of the time at Holzminden prisoner-of-war camp.

 Following the war and his discharge from the Royal Air Force, de Sélincourt returned to Oxford, where he was awarded a Half Blue for athletics and took his BA in 1919.
 He taught at Bembridge School on the Isle of Wight from 1921 to 1924; and as senior classics master at the Dragon School, Oxford, from 1924 to 1929.
 In 1931 he was appointed Headmaster of Clayesmore School, Dorset, where he remained until 1935.

 He edited The Oxford Magazine from 1927 to 1929; and he also contributed to the Manchester Guardian, the English Review, The Times Literary Supplement, and other periodicals.
 He was a keen yachtsman, and wrote several books on sailing.

+He taught at Bryanston School, Dorset from 1936 to 1946 where he was a popular English master.

 After retiring in 1947, de Sélincourt settled at Niton on the Isle of Wight, and devoted himself to writing.
 He died there in December 1962, shortly after the publication of one of his most successful books, The World of Herodotus.

 Family

-De Sélincourt had a brother, Guy, and sister, Dorothy.
+De Sélincourt had two brothers, Geoffrey and Guy, and a sister, Dorothy.
 Guy was Bursar at Clayesmore School in Aubrey's time there, and, like him, was a good sailor and historian.
 He was also an artist and illustrated several of Aubrey's books.
 Dorothy married A. A. Milne in 1913.

 In 1919, de Sélincourt married the poet Irene Rutherford McLeod.
 They had two daughters: Lesley (who married her first cousin, Christopher Robin Milne) and Anne.